Author’s Note:

 Part V: Missing Puzzle Pieces: Helena’s Cut Scene & Alice’s Dream Storyboard

-This is where we enter uncharted and unexplored territory, and visit vital cut material that should not should not be outright dismissed for its lack of inclusion in the finished film.
-The editor of Eyes Wide Shut, Nigel Galt, confirmed in a November 2025 interview that
+This is where we enter uncharted and unexplored territory, and visit cut material that should not should not be outright dismissed for its lack of inclusion in the finished film.
+The editor of Eyes Wide Shut, Nigel Galt, confirmed in a November 2025 interview that “There was nothing missing [from the cut that was publicly released] .
+That cut is Stanley’s cut the day he died.
+And nothing was over-edited.”

 This confirms that nothing nefarious took place during the final stages of editing, and finally puts to rest the rampant conspiracy theory that 23 minutes were cut from the film after his death, which has loomed over the film since its release.
 However, this does not mean that Kubrick hadn’t theorized, developed, and even shot more material that would have made these symbolic and thematic connections easier to make.
-This is where the theory also gets uncomfortable for some, so please heed the warning at the top of this essay before you read on.

-These production stills are not random lost moments, but instead serve as suggestive, vital connective tissue that Kubrick put on film, then redacted from the official text.
+These production stills are not random lost moments, but instead serve as suggestive, vital connective tissue that Kubrick put on film, then removed from the official text.
 A message that survives only in photographs, like a redacted sentence in a declassified FOIA released document, where the meaning becomes louder in absentia.
 The horse and Helena connection is not implied, it was staged, shot, then obscured before it reached the audience.

 •••

-In this image, the naval officer sits upright pulling Alice’s hair back with one hand, pressing her down against the horse with the other, as if she were the animal he was controlling.
+In this image, the man sits upright pulling Alice’s hair back with one hand, pressing her down against the horse with the other, as if she were the animal he was controlling.
 Alice’s head aligns directly with the horses, their eyes matching the same plain, and her hair echoing the shape of the horse’s head.
 The mirroring here is over the top, beating you over the head with the horse as Eros, going over the lightly traced, suggestive symbology from the finished film with thick, permanent ink.

 Juxtaposed with the suggestion of Helena’s deleted riding setup, the implication of this symbolic combination is visceral and uncomfortable.
 The horse serves here as both vehicle and vessel, confirming not only the linking of the Naval Officer to the horse symbol, but also the sexual, animal urge that Bill’s blue-tinted fantasy flashbacks suggest.